-While the Citi® Diamond Preferred® Card doesn’t offer any rewards on your spending, it is still one of the most popular credit cards available today.
-This is largely due to its 0 percent introductory APR offer on both purchases and balance transfers for 18 months (13.74 percent to 23.74 percent variable APR), which is one of the longest in the business.
-Beyond the potential for interest savings, the Citi Diamond Preferred doesn’t have an annual fee.
+While the Citi® Diamond Preferred® Card doesn’t offer any rewards on your spending, it is one of the best credit cards for balance transfers available today.
+This is due to its 0 percent intro APR offer on balance transfers for 21 months (13.99 percent to 23.99 percent variable APR thereafter), which is one of the longest offers in the business.
+Beyond this, the Citi Diamond Preferred doesn’t have an annual fee.

 If you are hoping to transfer high-interest balances and consolidate debt, or if you want a card that gives you an introductory low-interest offer on purchases, this balance transfer credit card should be at the top of your list.

-Read on to find out about the major cardholder benefits of the Citi Diamond Preferred as well as how you can decide if it’s worth it or not.
+Read on to find out about the major cardholder benefits of the Citi Diamond Preferred as well as how you can decide if it’s worth it or not for you.

 Details of the Citi Diamond Preferred Card

-The Citi Diamond Preferred doesn’t charge an annual fee, yet you get an introductory 0 percent APR on purchases and balance transfers for 18 months (followed by a variable APR of 13.74 percent to 23.74 percent).
-A balance transfer fee of 3 percent (minimum $5) will apply if you transfer a balance, and all balance transfers must be completed within four months of account opening.
+The Citi Diamond Preferred doesn’t charge an annual fee, but you will get an introductory 0 percent APR on purchases for 12 months and on balance transfers for 21 months, followed by a variable APR of 13.99 percent to 23.99 percent.
+A balance transfer fee of 5 percent (minimum $5) will apply when you transfer a balance, and all balance transfers must be completed within four months of account opening.

-As we mentioned already, the Citi Diamond Preferred doesn’t offer cash back or Citi ThankYou points on your spending.
-This is due to the fact this card is geared toward consumers who want a 0 percent APR, as well as those who need to consolidate and pay down their debts.
+As we mentioned, the Citi Diamond Preferred doesn’t offer any rewards like cash back or Citi ThankYou points on your spending.
+This is because the card is geared toward consumers who want an intro APR offer, as well as those who need to consolidate and pay down their debts.

 Is the Citi Diamond Preferred Card worth it?

-Before you decide if the Citi Diamond Preferred is a good credit card and worth signing up for, you need to think over all the benefits and how they might apply to your situation.
-Here are the main factors to consider:
+Before you decide if the Citi Diamond Preferred is worth signing up for, you need to think over all of its benefits and how they might apply to your situation.
+Below, we’ll explore the main factors to consider.

 Whether you want an introductory 0 percent APR on purchases, balance transfers or both, the Citi Diamond Preferred is a top card to consider.
-When you apply, you’ll get an introductory 0 percent APR on purchases and balance transfers for 18 months, followed by a variable APR of 13.74 percent to 23.74 percent.
+When you apply, you’ll get an introductory 0 percent APR on purchases for 12 months and on balance transfers for 21 months, followed by a variable APR of 13.99 percent to 23.99 percent.
 This offer makes it easy to consolidate and pay down debt or finance a large purchase as inexpensively as possible.

-How much can you save with the Citi Diamond Preferred?
-For the most part, that depends on how you plan to use it.
+So, how much can you save with the Citi Diamond Preferred?
+For the most part, this depends on how you plan to use it.
 Consider the following example:

-Now imagine you transferred that debt to the Citi Diamond Preferred to get an introductory 0 percent APR for 18 months (13.74 percent to 23.74 percent variable APR after).
-Doing so would require a balance transfer fee of $240, so you would start the process owing $8,240.
-However, the same $450 monthly payment would leave you debt-free in 18 months, and you would pay $0 in interest along the way.
+Now imagine you transferred that debt to the Citi Diamond Preferred to get an introductory 0 percent APR for 21 months (13.99 percent to 23.99 percent variable APR after).
+Doing so would require a balance transfer fee of $400, so you would start the process owing $8,400.
+However, the same $450 monthly payment would leave you debt-free in 19 months and you would pay $0 in interest along the way.
 This means the Citi Diamond Preferred could help you save more than $1,200.

 No annual fee and pick your own due date

-While the Citi Diamond Preferred is light on cardholder benefits, you do get access to a perk known as Citi Entertainment.
-This program makes it easier to get special access to tickets to thousands of events, including presale tickets and experiences not necessarily available to the general public.
+While the Citi Diamond Preferred card benefits are on the lighter side, you do get access to a perk known as Citi Entertainment.
+This program makes it easier to get special access to thousands of events, including presale tickets and experiences not necessarily available to the general public.
 Common Citi Entertainment events include concerts, dining experiences, sporting events and more.

-Should I get the Citi Diamond Preferred Card?
+Should you get the Citi Diamond Preferred Card?

-Getting the Citi Diamond Preferred makes sense in one of two scenarios—either you want to consolidate and pay down high-interest debt or want access to a 0 percent APR on purchases for a limited time.
-This is due to the introductory APR period this card offers and the fact that there’s no annual fee.
+Getting the Citi Diamond Preferred makes the most sense if you want to consolidate and pay down high-interest debt, or if you want access to a intro APR on purchases for some time.

-With that being said, there are other 0 percent interest credit cards to consider, including ones that let you earn rewards on your purchases.
+With that said, there are other 0 percent interest credit cards to consider, including ones that let you earn rewards on your purchases.
 If you want to earn cash back or travel rewards, consider card options with an introductory interest rate offer and a rewards program.
-Other popular card options to consider in this niche include the Discover it® Cash Back and the Chase Freedom Unlimited®.
+Some popular cards to consider in this niche include the Discover it® Cash Back and the Chase Freedom Unlimited®.

-How to maximize your rewards with the Citi Diamond Preferred Card
+How to maximize value with the Citi Diamond Preferred Card

-Draft a plan to pay it off in 18 months
+Draft a plan to pay off debt in 21 months

 Refrain from using your card for everyday spending

-Whether you use your Citi Diamond Preferred for a large purchase or to consolidate debt, we suggest refraining from using your card for everyday spending and bills unless you have a clear plan to pay them off in 18 months.
-The low interest offer for purchases you get with this card can be enticing, but it can also lead you to rack up balances you can’t afford to pay off.
+Whether you use your Citi Diamond Preferred for a large purchase or to consolidate debt, we suggest refraining from using your card for everyday spending and bills unless you have a clear plan to pay them off in 12 or 21 months.
+The low interest offer for purchases you get with this card can be enticing but it can also lead you to rack up balances you can’t afford to pay off.

 The bottom line